18F/dev-environment/pages/automation.md

 * Health check of systems

 ###Tools and Further Reading
-Check out O'Reily's [The Environment Is Automated in the Code](http://sites.oreilly.com/odewahn/dds-field-guide/ch06.html) and [Tests Done in Code, Not by a QA Department](http://sites.oreilly.com/odewahn/dds-field-guide/ch08.html) for more information and various tools for implementation.
+Check out O'Reilly's [The Environment Is Automated in the Code](http://sites.oreilly.com/odewahn/dds-field-guide/ch06.html) and [Tests Done in Code, Not by a QA Department](http://sites.oreilly.com/odewahn/dds-field-guide/ch08.html) for more information and various tools for implementation.